spinalcom/spinal-env-pam-apps-portail/README.md

 # spinal-apps-portail

-## Control points
+## Control points & steps

-Edit the file name endpoints.json in the root of the project to configure your control points.
+Edit the file name config.json in the root of the project to configure your control points steps.

 ```
 spinal-env-pam-portal